hilbix/L/README.md

 Notes:

 - "nullish" means
-  - The stack is not empty
+  - The stack is empty, or
-  - If the TOS is a number, it must not be `0`
+  - If the TOS is a number, it is exactly `0`, or
-  - If the TOS is a buffer, it must be nonempty
+  - If the TOS is a buffer, it is empty
-  - For other data types this is data type dependent
+  - Other data types currently fail when testing for nullish

 ## Functions

+> Functions are mostly not available yet

 Following functions are predefined (but this can be changed!):

-- `n` pushes the number of elements on the stack
+- `stat` pushes some informational counters to stack
+  - This might become a structure in future
+  - `stats` outputs those informational counters to STDERR
+  - So `"stats"$` is similar to `"stat"$>`, except that it prints to STDERR not to STDOUT
+  - `stats` might vanish as soon output to other FDs than 1 (STDOUT) is possible.

 - `r` open input from a file (according to `fopen(name, "r")`
   - If argument is a string, this is the filename to open